kris098e/5th_term/5th_term/formal_languages_data_processing/exam/exam notes.md

 - **DONT** `type in $ at the first production`
 	- Whenever we don't type in a `$` it is always gonna be there.
 Therefore, examples of grammars where there are no `$` in the grammar, just ignore the `$`
 - I think the general rule is that we always put `$` as the follow of the starting non-terminal, as we `have not` done this in the exercises, but it must be true since this `JsMachine` website does it.
+	- But, keep an eye out for this during the exam.
+You may have to quickly look into the the follow of some of these non-terminals as `$` is not part of that many of the follow sets.
+		- **basically, in the examples** the only way you can get `$` in your follow-set, is if you can follow `S` as well.
 #### Example 1
 ![[Pasted image 20240123124547.png]]
 #### Example 2